21400262/HCI-Smart-mirror/README.md

 - Google Assistants is not working as smooth as on the smart phone
 - Some APIs are not working well with the Raspberry Pi and SmartMirror
 ## Conclusion
 Raspberry PI is not so expensive and anyone can easily access to the open sources on the Internet.
 This mirror is easily modifiable and customizable.
-Therefore, anyone can make their own custom made smart mirror to make their life more convenient and enthusiastic
+Therefore, anyone can make their own custom made smart mirror to make their life more convenient and enthusiastic.